sujeethonnappagol/sujeethonnappagol/README.md

 # 💫 About Me:
-A passinate developer from india
+A passionate developer from India

 ## 🌐 Socials: